simon-anders/htseq/python3/doc/count.rst

 .. cmdoption:: -o <samout>, --samout=<samout>

-   write out all SAM alignment records into SAM files (one per input file needed), annotating each line with its feature assignment (as an optional field with tag 'XF')
+   Write out all SAM alignment records into SAM files (one per input file needed), annotating each line with its feature assignment (as an optional field with tag 'XF')

 .. cmdoption:: -q, --quiet

-   suppress progress report and warnings
+   Suppress progress report and warnings

 .. cmdoption:: -h, --help